|I offer lessons in:|

 Safety is a big issue in today's society and I have gone though a background check by working as a permanent substitute teacher in McAllen.
 After moving here I worked at McAllen High School as a substitute teacher in the choir department as accompanist for the middle school and high school choirs.
 In Weslaco I have worked as organist and piano accompanist at the Lutheran Church, the Presbyterian Church, and the Episcopal Church.
 I now spend my time teaching piano.
 My husband and I are members of First Baptist Church of Weslaco where he is a deacon.

 I prefer teaching at home instead of the office I used to teach in because it is a safer environment for the children if they need to excuse themselves from the classroom for a couple of minutes plus the only adults around are parents waiting for their children.
 No one is going to walk into the classroom who isn't supposed to be here.
 Also we are able to adjust the temperature so that everyone is comfortable.

 Making music and making friends combine in classes to create a rewarding musical experience.
 A class takes on a spirit and energy that is impossible to achieve in individual lessons.

-You may email to set up a trial lesson or call me at nine six eight five one zero two.
+You may email to set up a time to register.
 I am located near John Knox and Memorial Elementary School.